a2824256/a2824256.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Electronic Engineering, University of Central Lancashire, Preston, the United Kingdom, 2019
+* BEng in Electronic Engineering, University of Central Lancashire, Preston, the United Kingdom, 2019

 Publications
 ======